FHantke/brave-browser-wiki/P3A.md

 0. No
 1. Yes

-### Q38/39: How many days have you used the wallet in the past week?
+### Q38/39: How many days have you used the wallet in the past 7 days?
 _`Brave.Wallet.UsageDaysInWeek`_ **[D]** **[A]**

 0. No usage